A-Nuru/Disaster-Response-Pipeline/README.md

 4. Go to https://SPACEID-3001.SPACEDOMAIN to render the website

 ## Results
-An application and a web app including data visualisations where an emergency worker can input a new disaster message and get classified results in several categories.
+An application and a web app including data visualisations where an emergency worker can input a new disaster message and get classified result in several categories.
 Checkout the main files [here.](https://github.com/A-Nuru/Disaster-Response-Pipeline)

-## Licensing
+## Licensing, Authors, Acknowledgements
-The license of this project can be found [here.](https://github.com/A-Nuru/Disaster-Response-Pipeline/blob/master/LICENSE)
+The license of this project can be found [here.](https://github.com/A-Nuru/Disaster-Response-Pipeline/blob/master/LICENSE) Credits must be given to Figure8 for providing the data to Udacity.